mesosphere-backup/training/velocity-training-06-2016/ci-cd/README.md

 ```

 Wait a few minutes and the Jenkins instance should come up and be available via the Services tab.

+Note that if you want individual Jenkins instances per team member, that's also possible by installing Jenkins either via the `Advanced Installation` option in the DC/OS Dashboard or via using `--options=config.json` argument with above command.
+See also the [docs](https://dcos.io/docs/1.7/usage/tutorials/jenkins/#installing-jenkins-in-a-development-environment) for further details.

 ### Installing the Marathon plugin